den-materials/project-03/README.md

 * Plan and implement a larger scale project as part of a development team.
 * Integrate topics learned and experience gained in the course so far.
 * Showcase your abilities to potential employers, friends, family, and community members.
-* Create a product that serves a well-researched user ned
+* Create a product that serves a well-researched user need

 **You will be working in groups of 3 or 4 for this project.**